zevaverbach/how-svelte-works/notes2.md

 ### What is `$set` For???

 `app.$set` is never called in our app: It appears to be a debugging utility, or maybe a hook for external tools.
 So this function isn't part of the pipeline of functions handling prop changes.
+Sorry about that; one day the knowledge we built about `$set` will have its moment, I assure you!

 ### So Where?
 Sneaky Succinctness

-It took me a bit of `console.log`-ging to realize where the pipeline begins:
+It took me a bit of `console.log`-ing to realize where the pipeline begins:

 ```js
     $$.ctx = instance